Mikael-Helin/Advanced-Time-Series-Forecasting-Examples/README.md

 Cash is stored in a bank account with 0% interest rate.

-For the non-deep learning algorithms, we use 5 years of closing price data to estimate parameters.
+For the non-deep learning algorithms, we use 5 years of monthly closing price data to estimate parameters.

-We measure use two different data sets for measuring monthly volatility, 1 year of data or 5 years of data.
+We measure two different data sets for measuring monthly volatility, 1 year of data or 5 years of data.
 We have following categories of portfolios in which we want to maximize the return:

     A: Max 5 year yearly volatility of 2.5% or max 1 year yearly volatility of 3.0%
     B: Max 5 year yearly volatility of 5% or max 1 year yearly volatility of 6%
     C: Max 5 year yearly volatility of 10% or max 1 year yearly volatility of 12%
-    D: Max 5 year yearly volatility of 20% or max 1 year yearly volatility of 24%
+    D: Max 5 year yearly volatility of 25% or max 1 year yearly volatility of 30%
-    E: Max 5 year yearly volatility of 40% or max 1 year yearly volatility of 50%
+    E: Max 5 year yearly volatility of 50% or max 1 year yearly volatility of 60%
     F: Infinite volatility

 A portfolio is rebalanced if the expected return of the new portfolio is higher than the expected return of the current portfolio/0.99.
 A portfolio can have at most 20 stocks.
 The start capital is 100k USD.
 The date format is `YYYY-MM-DD` or `YYYYMMDD`.